Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Season Stats

-- He's also helped out on the ground, with 265 rushing yards (17.7 ypg) on 49 carries with seven rushing touchdowns.
+- He also has 265 rushing yards on 49 carries with seven touchdowns, averaging 17.7 yards per game.

 - Tannehill has attempted 70 of his 481 passes in the red zone, accounting for 48.6% of his team's red zone plays.